NashWellington/NNES/compatibility.md

 ## Final Fantasy
 * Regression: exits on assertion ((battery) == (prg_nv_ram > 0))
 * Prior: crashes on opcode $22
-* Note: figure out difference between battery-backed and nn
+* Note: figure out difference between battery-backed and nv

 ## Ice Climber
-* Audio seems to work, but there's no display
+* Vertical scrolling is broken
+* Some sound channels cut out at some point
+* CPU read from unmapped address $58A9 (intentional?)

+## The Legend of Zelda
+* Fails on battery/nv-ram assertion

 ## Mega Man
 * Horizontal scrolling is broken.
 * Weird visual artifacts after selecting stage that should be investigated
+* High pitched noise at title screen

-## Mega Man
+## Mega Man 2
 * Slightly glitchy vertical scrolling at the title screen
 * High pitched noise before title screen
+* Crashed on invalid opcode (only on one reset.
+Possibly due to randomized RAM values?)

 ## Metroid
-* Visual corruption before title screen
 * All sprites are invisible

-* "Out of bounds palette index" warnings
+## Mike Tyson's Punch-Out!!
+* Sprite weirdness
+* Noise channel SFX weirdness

+## Ms. Pac-Man
+* Fails to boot (only in the unlicensed version)

 ## Pac-Man

 ## Paperboy
 * Controller input doesn't seem to work
 * Most of the background isn't rendered
+* General scrolling weirdness that we know and love

 ## R.C.
 Pro-AM
-* Artifacts and weird scrolling at the bottom split screen
+* Artifacts at the bottom split screen

 ## Super Mario Bros.
-* Black boxes around clods (wrong palette index 0 color?)
+* Black boxes around clouds (wrong palette index 0 color?)
 * Lots of weird visual artifacts
 * Horizontal scrolling is broken
-* Collisions are off (sprite 0 hit weirdness?)

 ## Tennis

 ## Time Lord
-* Stalls on title screen
-* Lots of out of bounds palette index warnings
+* Missing/broken sfx